 Two Armiger class Knights are available from Games Workshop, the short-ranged Warglaive and the ranged Helverin.
 Though they’re the smallest of all Knights, these suits are armoured like light tanks, with Toughness 7 and 12 Wounds.
 The Helverin carries a pair of cannons that can project a hail of long-range fire, while the Warglaive has a short Reaper Chain-Cleaver and a Thermal Spear, effective anti-tank weapons or capable of ripping elite infantry to shreds.

 Though they’re hardly ‘cheap’, Armigers are the smallest unit you can field in an Imperial Knights army.
-Reserving a 160 point Helverin to hold a backfield objective is far more palatable than committing a 450 point Knight.
-Warglaives can be redirected to deal with emergent threats or sacrificed to hold up a horde or blunt an assault, and the Bonded Oathsmen stratagem allows Armigers to heroically intervene up to 6” when one of their larger brethren is charged.
+Reserving a 155 point Helverin to hold a backfield objective is far more palatable than committing a 450 point Knight.
+Warglaives can be redirected to deal with emergent threats or sacrificed to hold up a horde or blunt an assault, and A Squire’s Duty allows Armigers to shoot and charge in the same turn that they fall back from combat.

 |Knight class||Main armament|

 |Paladin||Rapid-fire Battle Cannon and melee armament|

 |Gallant||Reaper Chainsword and Thunderstrike Gauntlet|